 From the Taichung city center, you can expect to pay NT250-300 for a taxi.
-From Taichung Main Train Station, cross the street and take bus #27.
+From the north side of Taichung Train Station, take bus #27.
 Get off at Gancheng Village 6 stop (千城六村站), one stop after Lin Tung University (嶺東科技大學).
 It takes about an hour, and it’s about a 10-minute walk from the bus stop.

 You can also take bus #56 from Gancheng (干城) or Xinwuri (新烏日) train stations, and it stops right in front of Rainbow Village.

 If you are continuing on to Sun Moon Lake, it would be most efficient to head to the Taichung High Speed Rail Station after Rainbow Village to catch the Sun Moon Lake Shuttle bus.
 You can save money on this journey by getting the Sun Moon Lake Pass.

 Visiting by car from Taipei, we found it very convenient to make a stop at Rainbow Village on the way to Sun Moon Lake, since it is just off Highway 1.

 Final Thoughts on Rainbow Village Taiwan

 Rainbow Village is without a doubt one of Taiwan’s quirkiest and most meaningful attractions.
 It is out of the way but well worth the trip.
 Hopefully it is preserved for many generations to come!